- One week's residence in Oxford University's oldest college

 - Guided tours of the city and other colleges of the University

 - Formal Dinner with ASE faculty and staff

 - Visit to Blenheim Palace

 Each semester, ASE has a week-long residency at the oldest of the Oxford colleges, University College - or 'Univ'.
 Classes continue in the privileged environment of this historic college, and students get a taste of what it is like to be an Oxford undergraduate.
-At Univ, the Programme is hosted by Dr Mike Nicholson, Dean, Fellow and Praelector in Russian, and students are treated to a lecture on the history of the university by Dr Leslie Mitchell, Emeritus Fellow of Modern History.
+At Univ, the Programme is welcomed by Dr Andrew Bell, Senior Tutor of the College, who gives us a lecture on the University's recent and ancient history, and students are treated to an interactive talk on a topic of contemporary relevance by an Oxford tutor.
 In addition, ASE professors can offer advice and guidance to those wishing to pursue graduate work at Oxford University.

 While in residence, ASE students have their own common room and can use the Univ undergraduate library.